 While Google’s Search Quality Evaluator Guidelines don’t lay out exactly what we need to know to rocket to the top of the rankings, they do provide some valuable information:

 - What kind of pages are viewed as high quality.

 - Which factors influence high- and low-quality ratings (SUPER important, as these factors may be similar to how Google measures page quality for SERP rankings)

 What Are Google’s Search Guidelines All About?

-Google’s search guidelines document is over 160 pages long and broken into an overview, three separate parts, and an appendix.
+Google’s search guidelines document is over 170 pages long and broken into an overview, an introduction, three separate parts, and an appendix.

 The major parts are as follows: